vishwas-r/Custom-Login-Page-Designer/src/readme.txt

 Custom Login Page Designer allows administrators to transform the default WordPress login page into a branded experience with just a few clicks.
 Choose from elegant predefined designs and further customize colors, backgrounds, and typography to match your brand identity.

-= Features =
+== Features ==

-* **Predefined Designs** - Multiple professionally designed templates to choose from
+* **Predefined Designs** – Multiple professionally designed templates to choose from
-* **Background Customization** - Choose between solid colors, gradients, or custom images
+* **Background Customization** – Choose between solid colors, gradients, or custom images
-* **Logo Upload** - Replace the WordPress logo with your own brand image
+* **Logo Upload** – Replace the default WordPress logo with your brand's logo
-* **Typography Control** - Customize font families and text colors
+* **Typography Control** – Adjust font families and colors
 * **Button Styling** - Modify button appearance including colors and hover effects
 * **User-Friendly Interface** - Easy-to-use admin settings panel
-* **Standards Compliant** - Built following WordPress coding standards
+* **Standards Compliant** – Built following WordPress coding standards

 == Installation ==

 1. Upload the `custom-login-page-designer` folder to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the **Plugins** menu in WordPress
-3. Go to Settings > Login Page Designer to configure your login page
+3. Go to **Login Page Designer** in the WordPress menu to customize your login page

 == Frequently Asked Questions ==

 = Will this affect my admin dashboard appearance? =

 No, this plugin only modifies the login page appearance.
-Your admin dashboard will remain unchanged.
+The admin dashboard remains unchanged.

 = Can I upload my own background image? =

 Yes, the plugin includes a media uploader that allows you to select or upload custom background images.

-= Will my changes remain if I update WordPress? =
+= Will my changes remain after a WordPress update? =

-Yes, all customizations are stored in the WordPress database and will persist through WordPress updates.
+Yes, all customizations are stored in the WordPress database and will persist through updates.

 = How do I reset to the default WordPress login page? =

-Simply deactivate or uninstall the plugin to return to the default WordPress login page appearance.
+Simply deactivate or uninstall the plugin to restore the default WordPress login page.

 == Screenshots ==